haomingsama/Spatial_project/Steering_Behavior_Project/README.md

 This is the code written in Java.
-It can be open using Processing.
+It can be opened using Processing.